BEFORE YOU APPLY

 Before you start, make sure you have your passport.
 Your passport will need to be valid at least six months beyond the date of your return.
 Visit www.travel.state.gov for comprehensive information about applying for or renewing a passport.
 Normally, it takes about six weeks to get your passport.
 If you have an urgent need, visit www.g3visas.com.

-To be considered for a trip, all applications must be submitted with a $150 registration fee.
+To be considered for a trip, all applications must be submitted with a $150 registration fee and completed Travel, Waiver or Responsibility & Assumption of Risk Form.
 This fee is non-transferable and non-refundable.
 If circumstances prevent you from participating on the team, your registration fee will not be refunded, but it can be held for up to one year for participation on another trip.
 The fee will only be refunded if the trip you apply for is full.

 Once your application is accepted, there is still a lot to do.
 You will receive a welcome letter from GHO outlining the next steps you must take and what paperwork is needed from you.
-Everyone on the team must submit a variety of documents depending on the country where you will be serving.
+Everyone on the team must submit a variety of documents depending on the country where you will be serving and your trip position.
 Although all of this may not specifically apply to you, some of the necessary paperwork will include: